top of page

 What is Pet Screening and Why is it Important?

 Why is this important?
-For landlords it’s a protective measure to safeguard their investment.
+For landlords, it's a protective measure to safeguard their investment.
 It ensures any pets allowed on the property are less likely to cause damage or disturbances.
-For tenants it’s clear understanding of the expectations and responsibilities that come with bringing a pet into a rental property.
+For tenants, it's a clear understanding of the expectations and responsibilities that come with bringing a pet into a rental property.
+Understanding what does pet screening do can help both parties navigate the process more effectively.

 Before the Pet Screening Process